mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 >It works on my machine!

-Hom many times did you hear this sentence?
+How many times did you hear this sentence?
 Whenever I hear it, it is clear to me, that project has no Continuous Integration implemented.
 It is built and tested manually (at best) and it is always a bad idea.

 Continuous integration is very powerful practice used during software development.
 And helps save tons of money.
 Bugs caught early cost ten times less, compared to the bugs spotted at production.
 Jenkins is considered one of the best DevOps tool, which maximizes chance to produce bug free software, which results in high quality software.
 It allows to quickly take the code, build it (step omitted in case of python packages, which usually do not require compilation step) on a frequent schedule and deploy into designated, representative environment for testing.
 Without the ability to automate code deployment, you are left with an enormous piece of manual, repetitive tasks in deployment pipeline:

 1. Get current software version from source control server
 2. Create test environment
 3. Install dependencies
-4. Test software (unit and acceptance tests)
+4. Test software (unit and integration tests)
 5. Deploy

 This is typical pipeline in most IT projects.
 Jenkins can help to automate this work.
 And not only automate, but to establish common baseline for all developers working in the project.
 What is baseline?
 It is entire projects configuration and dependencies i.e. third party packages used in computation, environmental variables and other settings characteristic for the project.